 That last action is specific and easy.
 Completing it gives a small dopamine win and builds momentum.

 A visual brain dump or mind map turns a shapeless project into distinct parts.
-Put the main project in the center and branch out every sub-task you can think of.
-Then pick one tiny task and focus on it for five minutes.
+Put the main project in the center and branch out sub-tasks.
+Then pick one tiny task and work on it for five minutes.

 Example branches for “Organize Digital Files”:

-Breaking tasks down this way lowers the barrier to starting and creates a positive feedback loop of small wins.
+Breaking tasks down lowers the barrier to starting and creates a positive loop of small wins.

-Your brain runs on novelty, urgency, and reward.
-Design workflows that feed those needs so work feels more like a series of winnable games.
+Your brain responds to novelty, urgency, and reward.
+Design workflows that give frequent, small wins so work feels like a series of winnable games.

-The Pomodoro Technique’s short sprints are useful, but breaks can become black holes.
+Short sprints work, but breaks can become black holes.
 Make breaks intentional and energizing:

-• Disconnect mindfully: step outside or do a brief breathing exercise.
+- Disconnect mindfully: step outside or do a breathing exercise.

 These resets replenish focus instead of draining it.

 Context switching is costly.
-Group similar tasks and handle them in a single session:
+Group similar tasks and handle them in one session:

-• Errand blitz: combine all outings into one trip.
+- Errand blitz: combine outings into one trip.

-Batching reduces mental friction and preserves your best focus for creative work.
+Batching reduces mental friction and preserves focus for creative work.

 The ADHD brain responds to deadlines.
-Create artificial deadlines and make progress visible:
+Create artificial deadlines and show progress visually:

-These tactics create small dopamine hits that sustain motivation.
+These tactics create dopamine hits that sustain motivation.

-Automation protects your finite mental energy by handling routine decisions and recurring tasks.
+Automation protects finite mental energy by handling routine decisions and recurring tasks.
 Offload what you can so you only spend willpower on work that truly needs you.
+Estimates suggest millions of adults are affected by ADHD and many use tools to reduce decision load3.

 Put Recurring Responsibilities on Autopilot